thulab/iotdb-quality/docs/en/Frequency/Conv.md

-# Conv(TODO)
+# Conv

 ## Usage
-This function is used to calculate the convolution.
+This function is used to calculate the convolution, i.e. polynomial multiplication.

 **Name:** CONV